 Can Vermouth Be Aged?

-No, Vermouth has no aging potential.
-If you store it for years, it won’t get perceivably better.
+Vermouth has no aging potential at all.
+If you store it for months or years, it will not get perceivably better.

 Traditionally, Vermouth was served neat as an aperitif before the first dinner course.
-And it’s still not uncommon to follow this practice.
+And it is still not uncommon to follow this practice.

-Drinking it in cocktails might sound more appealing to you.
-And there are a lot of drinks you can prepare with it.
+Drinking it in cocktails might sound more appealing.
+And there are a lot of Vermouth-based drinks you can prepare with it.